FranciscoRMendes/FranciscoRMendes.github.io/source/_posts/consulting-ab-testing.md

 $a \approx \log {\frac  {\beta }{1-\alpha }} \quad \text{and} \quad  b \approx \log {\frac  {1-\beta }{\alpha }}$

-There is another elegant method outlined in Evan Miller's blog post, which I will not go into here but just state it for brevity.
+There is another elegant method outlined in Evan Miller's blog post, which I will not go into here but just state it for brevity (it is also used at Etsy, so there is certainly some benefit to it).
 It is a very good read and I highly recommend it.

 - At the beginning of the experiment, choose a sample size $N$.
 - Assign subjects randomly to the treatment and control, with 50% probability each.